ai4science-amsterdam/ai4science-amsterdam.github.io/pages/pages-root-folder/index.md

 __________________________________________

-<center> <h2>Four Postdoctoral projects starting in new FNWI Research Priority Area</h2> </center>
 <center> <h1>AI for Sustainable Molecules and Materials</h1> </center>

-To strengthen FNWI’s focus on smart and green, the Research Focus Area (RPA) “Artificial Intelligence for Sustainable Molecules and Materials” (AI4SMM) has been launched.
-AI4SMM targets breakthroughs in sustainable innovation with AI and computational methods for molecules and materials to aid in realising the materials transition needed for a sustainable society.
+<center> <h2>Kickoff Symposium</h2> </center>

+Anyone interested in AI, sustainability, or molecules and materials is very welcome to join our AI4SMM Kickoff Symposium.
+One of the aims of this symposium is to expand our community of students, academic researchers, and people in industries and non-profit organisations.
+Click the link to register and to see the program with eminent keynote speakers and plenty of networking opportunities.

+* When: Thursday, 30 May 2024
+* Where:  Matrix ONE, Science Park 301, Amsterdam

-<a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/ai4smm_home/">Learn More›</a>
+<a class="radius button small"
+href="../ai4smm_workshop1/">AI4SMM Kickoff Program</a>

-Read also this news item, with a short overview of the four research projects on (1) metamaterials, (2) thermal energy storage with salt hydrates, (3) safe-and-sustainable-by-design plastics, and (4) plant protein mixtures for sustainable food design, and the role that AI can play in this research.
+Read also this news item, with a short overview of the four AI4SMM research projects on (1) metamaterials, (2) thermal energy storage with salt hydrates, (3) safe-and-sustainable-by-design plastics, and (4) plant protein mixtures for sustainable food design, and the role that AI can play in this research.